 The Health Facilities Scotland's, Innovations Award and "The Paul Taylor" overall winner award.

 - The Healthy Working Lives prestigious Gold Award and the Mental Health & Wellbeing Commendation Award.

 65th Anniversary Celebrations

 2013 is the year of the 65th anniversary of the introduction of the National Health Service (NHS) in Scotland.
 The actual anniversary falls on Friday, 5 July.
 The State Hospital also celebrates its 65th anniversary this year.
 These anniversaries present an opportunity to focus on the achievements of both the NHS and The State Hospital over the last 65 years.
 Find out more

 All State Hospital Fact Sheets A review and update of these Fact Sheets, and all other State Hospital publications, is currently underway in light of the rebuild (new Hospital buildings) and new Clinical Model (way of working).

 The national 'Choice and Medication' Website provides comprehensive information and advice on mental health conditions, treatment and medication.

 National Strategies and associated local documentation:

-The 2020 Vision and Strategic Narrative for Scotland: Achieving Sustainable Quality in Scotland’s Healthcare: A ’20:20’ Vision (September 2011)
+NHSScotland - The 2020 Vision and Strategic Narrative for Scotland: Route Map to the 2020 Vision for Health and Social Care and Achieving Sustainable Quality in Scotland’s Healthcare: A ’20:20’ Vision (September 2011)